 Now let’s get more detailed, with an overview of each of these tools, including their pros and cons.

-- Excellent integration with Google Analytics improves A/B testing reporting.
+- Excellent integration with Google Analytics to help improve A/B testing reporting.

-- Easy to analyze reports in greater depth using Google Analytics.
+- Easy to analyze reports in greater depth using by Google Analytics alongside it.

 - Can be upgraded to their premium 360 version to unlock more features.

-- The usability of it is lacking compared to other tools, particulary the creation of A/B tests.
+- The usability of it is lacking compared to other tools, particularly the creation of A/B tests.

 - Only 5 tests can be run at the same time (unlimited when upgrading to 360 version).

-- Multi-page testing not included (only in 360 version).
+- Multi-page testing is not included in the free version (only in 360 version).